 3. Garden gate with ship’s chain

-These wooden posts decorated with rusty ship’s chains are an excellent garden gate idea for your beach-themed driveway.
+These wooden posts decorated with rusty ship chains are an excellent garden gate idea for your beach-themed driveway.
 This nautical decor goes hand-in-hand, evoking the zest of the ocean.

 4. Nautical lounge area

 An uninspired corner space of this garden is transformed into a cosy and fun beach patio.
-A beach sign and ship wheel is hung on the wall, the DIY benches and cushions come in hues of blue, and are constructed from an old cable drum.
+A beach sign and ship wheel are hung on the wall, and the DIY benches and cushions come in hues of blue and are constructed from an old cable drum.

-The brick wall on the side adds warmth, perfectly blending in the light grey wall.
+The brick wall on the side adds warmth, perfectly blending in with the light grey wall.

 5. Boat garden pond